 - 1 lb. confectioners sugar, sifted

 - 2 ounces paraffin

 - Combine mashed potatoes, flaked coconut, confectioners sugar, and almond extract.
 Drop by heaping teaspoonfuls on waxed paper.
 Roll into balls and refrigerate 1/2 to 1 hour.
-If mixture is too soft to form balls, refrigerate first, then shape balls.
+If the mixture is too soft to form balls, refrigerate first, then shape balls.

 Questions & Answers

 © 2013 Linda Lum